nismod/irv-autopkg-client/README.md

 # irv-autopkg-client
-A client library for accessing IRV Autopackage API
+A client library for accessing the irv-autopkg API.

+The irv-autopkg service allows users to extract portions of global datasets pertaining to climate risk and resilience.
+This Python package is a client for communicating with the irv-autopkg API.

 ## Installation